cwoodside1278/Christie--HIVE-Lab/README.md

 # Christie Woodside for HIVE-Lab
 All public code and projects created by me for the HIVE Lab at George Washington University SMHS and FDA-ARGOS Project.

+## FDA-ARGOS Project
+FDA-ARGOS database updates may help researchers rapidly validate diagnostic tests and use qualified genetic sequences to support future product development

+As of September 2021, Embleema and George Washington University have been conducting bioinformatic research and system development, focusing on expanding the FDA-ARGOS database.
+This project expands datasets publicly available in FDA-ARGOS, improves quality control by developing quality matrix tools and scoring approaches that will allow the mining of public sequence databases, and identifies high-quality sequences for upload to the FDA-ARGOS database as regulatory-grade sequences.
+Building on expansions during the COVID-19 pandemic, this project aims to further improve the utility of the FDA-ARGOS database as a key tool for medical countermeasure development and validation.

 The FDA-ARGOS Project GitHub Repository can be found [here](https://github.com/FDA-ARGOS/data.argosdb).

-## Location
+### Location
 - Code files can be found in the [lib](https://github.com/FDA-ARGOS/data.argosdb/tree/main/lib) section of the FDA-ARGOS GitHub.
 - Most files created and edited by me can be found in the FDA-ARGOS [HIVE3](https://github.com/FDA-ARGOS/data.argosdb/tree/main/lib/HIVE3) folder.

+## Master's Thesis
+My thesis titled _Bridging Genomics and Preparedness: Quality Control Metrics and Analysis for Emerging and Circulating Avian Influenza in 2024-2025_ was completed and accepted in May 2025 for my completeion of my Master's Program Bioinformatics and Molecular Biochemistry.
+All the data and code can be found in the folder titled [Thesis](https://github.com/cwoodside1278/Christie--HIVE-Lab/tree/main/Thesis).